aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 OpenID Connect Back-Channel Logout requires Relying Parties to clear state of any sessions for the user, but doesn't mention anything about access tokens.
 It also says that refresh tokens issued with the `offline_access` scope "SHOULD NOT be revoked".
 This is a concretely different outcome than is described by Global Token Revocation, which requires the revocation of all refresh tokens for the user regardless of whether the refresh token was issued with the `offline_access` scope.

-Additionally, OpenID Connect Back-Channel Logout assumes that the Relying Party implements OpenID Connect, which creates implementation challenges to use it when the Relying Party actually integrates with the identity provider using other specifications such as SAML.
+OpenID Connect Back-Channel Logout also assumes that the Relying Party implements OpenID Connect, which creates implementation challenges to use it when the Relying Party actually integrates with the identity provider using other specifications such as SAML.

+Additionally, OpenID Connect Back-Channel Logout identifies the user using the `sub` claim of an ID token.
+This limits the applicability, since there is no mechanism to identify the user by email address or other identifier that might be known between the identity provider and authorization server.
+Global Token Revocation instead relies on Security Event Token Subject Identifiers ({{RFC9493}}) which provide multiple options for identifying the user.

 Global Token Revocation works regardless of the protocol that the user uses to authenticate, so works equally well with OpenID Connect and SAML integrations.